-In addition to practicing law, Ms. Gilbert is an Adjunct Professor of Law at William Mitchell College of Law teaching from time to time Deals and Dispute Resolution, Transactions and Settlements, Advanced Advocacy and the Expert Witness Academy.
-She is a frequent CLE presenter for Minnesota attorneys, and was nominated by her peers in 2014, 2015, 2016, 2017, 2018, and 2019 Super Lawyer’s Rising Star List.
-Ms. Gilbert is an entrepreneur, business owner, wife and mother of three children.
+In addition to practicing law, Ms. Gilbert is an Adjunct Professor of Law at Mitchell Hamline School of Law teaching from time to time the following courses: Lawyering as a Business Owner, Deals and Dispute Resolution, Transactions and Settlements, Advanced Advocacy and the Expert Witness Academy.
+She is a frequent CLE presenter for Minnesota attorneys, and was nominated by her peers in 2014 to 2019 to the Super Lawyer’s Rising Star List.
+Ms. Gilbert lectures and teaches for the National Institute of Trial Advocates (NITA) on depositions and trial skills.
+She is not just all business though–she resides in Little Canada with her husband and three school-aged kids and enjoys performing in theater, dance, and watching Notre Dame football games.

 Select Representative Cases: